In addition to content, Posts and Pages in WordPress include information and settings about the pages or posts themselves.

-As well as the inline editor’s core options, you can also customize the Quick editor and Bulk editor using plugins, like the one shown below:
+In addition to using the inline editor’s core options, you can also add custom options to Quick Edit and Bulk Edit using plugins, like the one shown below:

-(Custom Bulk/Quick Edit Plugin For WordPress)
+(Custom Bulk/Quick Edit Plugin)

-(Find and install the ‘Custom Bulk/Quick Edit’ plugin)
+(Installing the ‘Custom Bulk/Quick Edit’ plugin)

-(Bulk Editor – Custom Edit Fields)
+(Bulk Edit – Custom Edit Fields)

 For more details, go here}: